-Unprofessional conduct on-campus or off-campus shall be sufficient grounds for the Academic and Professional Affairs Committee of COPHS to initiate a review.
-Students are expected to self-report their own potential violations of the conduct code, generally within 96 hours of the alleged event.
+Unprofessional conduct on-campus or off-campus shall be sufficient grounds for the Student Professional Conduct Committee of COPHS to initiate a review.
+Students are expected to self-report their own potential violations of the conduct code, within 96 hours of the alleged event.
 See the College Student Handbook for full details, but unprofessional conduct includes, but is not necessarily limited to, the following:

-- A. Acts of Academic Dishonesty - B. Incivility and unethical or otherwise unprofessional behavior - C. Substance abuse - D. Activities that result in probation, revocation or suspension of any professional credentials - E. Practicing without appropriate credentials - F. Activities that result in conviction of a drug related or alcohol related misdemeanor - G. Activities that result in the conviction of a felony - H. Termination of employment or experiential rotation - I. Sanctions as established by Butler University
+- A. Acts of Academic Dishonesty - B. Incivility and unethical or otherwise unprofessional behavior - C. Substance misuse - D. Activities that may result in probation, revocation or suspension of any professional credentials - E. Practicing without appropriate credentials - F. Activities that may result in conviction of a drug related or alcohol related misdemeanor - G. Activities that may result in the conviction of a felony - H. Termination of employment or experiential rotation - I. Sanctions as established by Butler University